 The Navy developed the Warrior Transition Program (WTP), located in Sembach, Germany, in an effort to facilitate IA Sailors’ return and ease the reintegration process with Families, Commands and Communities following war zone deployments.
 Until now, WTP Sembach was a 3-4 day Third Location Decompression (TLD) program to ensure returning Sailors are prepared to transition from the stresses of military deployment in a combat environment.
 WTP-TLD Sembach is currently mandatory for IAs deployed to Afghanistan and Iraq.

-NMPS has been the primary hub for demobilizations.
+ECRC Norfolk has been the primary hub for demobilizations.
 It used to include some of the training and gear recovery now offered at WTP, as well as medical screening checks required by law for de-mobilizing IA Sailors.
-However, with the advent of WTP and the ability to conduct medical checks in some cases at the IA Sailor's mission location, NMPS is being removed from the itinerary of most returning Active Component IA Sailors.
+However, with the advent of WTP and the ability to conduct medical checks in some cases at the IA Sailor's mission location, ECRC is being removed from the itinerary of most returning Active Component IA Sailors.

-- Whether or not NMPS is required for demobilizing AC IA Sailors will be indicated on the IA Sailor's orders (either by its inlcusion or absence as an I-Stop).
+- Whether or not ECRC is required for demobilizing AC IA Sailors will be indicated on the IA Sailor's orders (either by its inlcusion or absence as an I-Stop).

 Finally, the AC IA Sailor arrives at home to reunite and reintigrate with his or her family and parent command.